-Matthew Vukovich, Department Head Department of Health and Nutritional Sciences Intramural Building 116, Box 2203 605-688-4668 E-mail: matt.vukovich@sdstate.edu http://www.sdstate.edu/hns/graduate-programs/
+Jessica Meendering, Associate Professor Department of Health and Nutritional Sciences Intramural Building 116, Box 2203 605-688-4668

+E-mail: jessica.meendering@sdstate.edu

-The Transdisciplinary Obesity Prevention (TOP) graduate certificate program prepares students to collaborate with a wide variety of disciplines to create innovative childhood obesity prevention efforts.
-The certificate program engages graduate students in transdisciplinary coursework, experiential learning, and research.
-This program is unique and provides expertise in a job market that is desperate for trained health professionals in the prevention of childhood obesity.
-The program will expose students to a variety of disciplines involved in the prevention of childhood obesity and prepare students to conduct transdisciplinary research on the behavioral, social, biological, and environmental causes of childhood obesity.
-Students will develop the knowledge, skills, and abilities required to implement evidence based transdisciplinary approaches to prevention.
-Special attention is given to the social ecological model, the evidence based public health framework, community based participatory research, and grant writing.
-Nutrition, Exercise Science, Extension, Early Childhood Education, Nursing, and Statistics faculty are collaborating to implement the TOP graduate certificate program.
+The Transdisciplinary Childhood Obesity Prevention (TOP) graduate certificate is a graduate certificate program aimed to engage students in transdisciplinary approaches to childhood obesity prevention through coursework and community based experiential learning opportunities.
+This program is unique, as it provides expertise in a job market that is desperate for trained professionals in the prevention of childhood obesity.
+The program will expose students to a variety of disciplines involved in the prevention of childhood obesity, allow students the opportunity to design childhood obesity prevention initiatives, and prepare students to conduct transdisciplinary research on the behavioral, social, biological, and environmental causes of childhood obesity.
+Students will develop skills required to implement evidence based transdisciplinary approaches to prevention.
+Faculty from Nutrition, Exercise Science, Early Childhood Education, and Nursing work collaboratively with SDSU Extension to implement the TOP graduate certificate program.
+Students will obtain a TOP program certificate upon completion of the requirements for both the certificate and the Masters or Doctoral degree from their respective college.